 In September 2019, we entered into a license agreement with SymBio for worldwide rights to develop, manufacture and commercialize BCV in all human indications, excluding the use for treatment of orthopoxviruses, including smallpox.
 Under the contract, we received a \$5.0 million upfront payment in October 2019 and could receive up to an additional \$180.0 million in potential regulatory and commercial milestones.
-Since the license agreement was entered into in September 2019, we have recognized approximately \$5.0 million of revenue under this agreement related to the upfront payment.
-The remainder of the upfront payment, \$14,000, will be recognized as the technical assistance performance obligation is completed, which is expected to occur during the second quarter of 2020.
+Since the license agreement was entered into in September 2019, we have recognized all of the \$5.0 million of revenue related to the upfront payment.
 The revenue from regulatory and commercial milestones and royalties from net sales will be recognized upon occurrence of the triggering events.